MyersResearchGroup/myersresearchgroup.github.io/content/publication/zilberzwige-tal-genetic-circuit-performance-2023/index.md

 - '2'
 publication: '*ACS Synthetic Biology*'
 doi: 10.1021/acssynbio.3c00151
-abstract: ' Over the past 2 decades, synthetic biology has yielded ever more complex genetic circuits that are able to perform sophisticated functions in response to specific signals.
+abstract: 'Over the past 2 decades, synthetic biology has yielded ever more complex genetic circuits that are able to perform sophisticated functions in response to specific signals.
 Yet, genetic circuits are not immediately transferable to an outside-the-lab setting where their performance is highly compromised.
 We propose introducing a